rocketacademy/video-poker-bootcamp/README.md

 - Not sure if UI layout and colour combinations are the best

-## What would you do differently next time?
+What would you do differently next time?

+- Learn about new features like "click to popup" to show table or prob table separately in mobile layout
+- or hamburger menu for user to toggle between features

+##End